keesschollaart81/case.schollaart.net/_posts/2019-10-31-device-offline-detection-with-durable-entities.md

 ### The Client Function

 Similar to Orchestrators, Durable Entities cannot be reached directly via a normal trigger binding, to work with Entities we need a 'Client Function'.
 A 'Client Function' is a normal Azure Functions that can be triggered by anything and can interact with Entities.
-Below an example Client Function, this Client Function will be triggered for every device message and interacts with our Durable Entity:
+Below an example Client Function, this Client Function will be triggered via a queue for every device message and interacts with our Durable Entity:

 ~~~ cs
 [FunctionName(nameof(QueueTrigger))]